NopeNix/Whale-Mate/README.md

 - **Docker Compose Support**: Manage standalone docker-compose.yml files
 - **Visual Dashboard**: Beautiful dark-mode UI with table and card views
 - **Real-time Status**: See update status, backup status, and stack health at a glance
+- **View Toggle**: Switch between table and card views for better visualization

 ### Backup & Versioning
-- **Automatic Backups**: Stacks are automatically backed up when changes are detected
+- **Automatic Backups**: Stacks are automatically backed up when changes are detected (every 20 seconds)
 - **Manual Backups**: Trigger backups on-demand from the web UI
 - **Version History**: Full timeline of all backups with timestamps
-- **Restore Functionality**: Revert any stack to a previous backup version
+- **Restore Functionality**: Revert any stack to a previous backup version with confirmation dialog
 - **Delete Versions**: Clean up old versions individually or in bulk
+- **Latest Activity View**: See the most recent backups across all stacks at a glance

 ### Update Automation
 - **Flexible Update Policies**:
   - `AutoUpdate`: Automatically update the stack when images change
   - `NTFYOnly`: Only send notification about available updates
   - `DoNotUpdate`: Never update this stack (monitor only)
+- **Per-Stack Control**: Override default policy via comments in compose files
 - **CRON Scheduling**: Runs updates on your configurable schedule
 - **Manual Trigger**: One-click manual update button for instant updates
-- **Per-Stack Control**: Override default policy for individual stacks

 ### Notifications & Logging
 - **NTFY Integration**: Push notifications for updates, backups, and restores
 - **Full Activity Logs**: Complete audit trail with search and filtering
-- **Stack-specific Logs**: Filter logs by specific stack name
+- **Stack-specific Logs**: Filter logs by specific stack name via URL parameter
 - **Export Logs**: Download logs as text files for analysis
+- **Auto-refresh**: Optional 5-second auto-refresh on logs page

+### Settings & Configuration
+- **Web-Based Settings UI**: Configure all options through the dashboard
+- **Settings Override**: Web settings override environment variables
+- **Immediate Application**: Settings apply immediately without restart
+- **Connection Testing**: Test Portainer and NTFY connections directly from UI
+- **Reset Options**: Reset individual settings or all settings to defaults

 ## Prerequisites